khoapmd/integrated-library-system/tests/README.md

 ## Notes

 - All tests should be run from the root directory of the project
+- Tests use isolated in-memory SQLite databases for each test method
-- Make sure the application is not running when executing tests to avoid database conflicts
+- Unique test data is generated to avoid constraint violations
-- Some tests may require a test database to be set up
+- Database cleanup is performed after each test
+- If you see deprecation warnings, they are from SQLAlchemy and don't affect test results
-- The tests use an in-memory SQLite database for isolation
+- The tests validate API endpoints, database operations, and business logic
-- If tests fail due to database conflicts, ensure no other instances of the app are running